 Expenses for international students for the 2013-2014 academic year at Brown are approximately $68,697.
 This sum includes $45,416 for tuition and fees, $20,295 for living expenses for nine months, and $2,986 for health insurance.
 (For 12 months, living expenses are estimated at $27,060.)

-International students who are not awarded financial assistance will not be granted final admission until they provide certified proof of financial support (including travel to and from the U.S.) adequate to meet annual expenses.
+International students who are not awarded full financial assistance will not be granted final admission in their master's program until they provide certified proof of financial support (including travel to and from the U.S.) adequate to meet annual expenses.

 Expenses will likely be highest during the first month at Brown, while settling into lodging.
 To plan for these costs, please see the Financial Considerations page, which provides a guideline and web resources.
 For those who will receive financial assistance, please note that the stipend checks are issued monthly.